 There is no way you can – or should have to – absorb the medical expenses, future costs, and lost wages associated with being hurt in a crash.
 Even with your health insurance coverage, you are likely facing hundreds of thousands of dollars in medical bills.
 You may also need financial help to obtain physical and occupational rehabilitation to cope with the trauma of the experience, and home renovations to facilitate living with a long-term injury or disability.

 The damages following a trucking accident should cover all of these expenses and your pain and suffering.
 However, first, you need to find the appropriate party to hold responsible for the crash.
 By determining the liable party, you can access the correct insurer or file a valid personal injury claim.
 For questions about liability following a trucking accident, contact Kisling, Nestico & Redick.

 It is important to work with an experienced Ohio trucking accident attorney after being hurt in an accident with a commercial truck.
-A veteran lawyer will understand how to investigate the situation and has the ability to find the responsible party.
+A lawyer will understand how to investigate the situation and can find the responsible party.

 To obtain proof of liability and negligence, your attorney will gather: